 (a) Employment Office will provide the Client with a Tax Invoice containing the fees and other charges and GST; and

-(b) Tax Invoices are payable within 7 days after receipt of the Tax Invoice unless otherwise stated on the invoice.
+(b) Tax Invoices are payable within 7 days of the Invoice date unless otherwise stated on the invoice.

 (a) given to you or to your agent personally – on the day it is given to you;